stolksdorf/tastebase/recipes/scoot/basic_bread.md

 # Basic Bread

+type: bread
 servings: 1
 ref: https://www.tasteofhome.com/recipes/basic-homemade-bread/

+Just a stupidly simple bread recipes that works.

 1. Warm {1 cup of water} to 35C and mix in {1 packet of yeast}. /* Needed to add ~1/4 cup more of water */